3rd Quarter 2014

 Highest New Development Sale PPSF:

-The total number of New Development Sponsor sales in Brooklyn jumped up 84.5% from 1Q14.
-The following neighborhoods did not account for any New Development sales during this time: Kensington and Prospect-Lefferts Gardens.
-The sharp increase in the number of sponsor sales in Brooklyn is likely due to an excited New Development condominium market this past spring season.
-Median sales pricing in all of Brooklyn increased 19% from the previous quarter and Median Price per Square Foot increased 24% compared to 1Q14.
+The total number of New Development Sponsor sales in Brooklyn fell down 60.31% from 3q14.
+The following neighborhoods did not account for any New Development sales during this time: Bay Ridge, Bushwick, Gowanus, Kensington, and Prospect-Lefferts Gardens.
+The drastic decrease in the number of sponsor sales in Brooklyn is likely due to the slower maturation of the market in certain more established neighborhoods such as Williamsburg, however with several new developments and conversions in the pipeline this number expected to increase in upcoming quarters.
+Median sales pricing in all of Brooklyn decreased 10.2% from the previous quarter and Median Price per Square Foot decreased 25.4% compared to 3q14.